ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

    ``pyproject.toml`` file instead.

-The ``setup.py`` file is only compatible with `Setuptools`_.
-A ``setup.cfg`` can also be used for specifying the metadata and packages, but the ``setup.py`` file must be present too.
-More information about its usage can be found in the following links:
+While a ``setup.cfg`` file can be used to specify the metadata and packages, the ``setup.py`` file must also be present.
+For more information, see:

 * `Building and Distributing Packages with Setuptools`_
 * `Configuring setuptools using setup.cfg files`_

-As a minimum configuration for PyAnsys projects, the following ``setup.py`` template can be used:
+As a minimum configuration for a PyAnsys project, the following ``setup.py`` template can be used: